Popular:

 Without direction, a schedule, and plan, you’ll forget to prepare, run out of topics, fail to promote your posts properly, and ultimately, get a bit burnt out.

-How to Start a Travel Blog - Start Writing
+Starting a Travel Blog: Start Writing

 A good blogging strategy will incorporate